firenxygao/deblur/README.md

 In our implementation, we first check the image dimension.
 If the height is larger than the width, we transpose the image such that the width is larger than the height.
 Then we check whether image can be fit into the placeholder pre-defined by `max_height` and `max_width`.
 Otherwise, the images will be downsampled by the largest scale factor to be fed into the placeholder.
 And results will be upsampled to the original size.

 According to our experience, a 720\*1280 image will take 9GB memory.
-Users can adjust `max_height` and `max_width` according to the memory conditions.
+Users can adjust `max_height` and `max_width` to satisfy memory conditions.

 ```bash
 python run_model.py --max_height=720 --max_width=1280
 ```

 ## Reference
-If you find our released models useful, please consider citing:
+If you find our released models or dataset useful, please consider citing:

 ```bibtex
 @inproceedings{gao2019dynamic,